pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 # The exercise

-So despite my initial struggles, we went forward with the compliance exercise, and it was actually very enlightening in some unexpected ways.
+Putting those concerns aside for a moment, the compliance exercise was actually very enlightening in some unexpected ways.
 First, it was good to talk about current practices.
-So much of my time I spend thinking, _'If we could start over from scratch, what would the world look like?'_ and I don't spend as much time thinking about the difficulties of transition that others are facing as well as I need to.
+So much of my time I spend thinking _if we could start over from scratch, what would the world look like?_ and I don't spend as much time thinking about the difficulties of transition that others are facing as well as I need to.
 For example, one participant was threatened with dismissal from her doctoral program for wanting to publish a paper open access.
 Compared with Open Access, what we're trying to do is space age.
 As much as it sounds nice, and [as happy as it would be to work in this new world][happy place], the transition to new ways of working together is not going to happen overnight.
 It is not enough to know what our destination is---we also need to know how to get there from where we are now.

 ![A tabletop spread with visual representations (line graphs) of the research process from several scientific domains.](science_workflows_620x.jpg)